Juanmcuello/garufa/README.md

 An open source server implementation of the [Pusher][pusher] protocol.

-**IMPORTANT:** Garufa is currently in alpha version, which means it is not production ready, but you are free to use it and test it.
+**IMPORTANT:** Garufa is currently in beta version, which means it is not production ready, but you are free to use it and test it.
 Any feedback is welcome.